sashastadler/crunge-notes/Notes/Adventure Log.md

 Quentin, O.T.W.M., and Cusdakesh explore the city.
 Eugine goes a temple to pray to Bondye.
 Alphonse visits his old home outside the city.
 Eldrid?
 OTWM shops for warforged face plates.

+The crew (- alphonse) go back to The Good Night and are about to get attacked.

+### Jan 30, 2022 - Session 32